 - An allegation of bad moral character;

-- Evidence that the area surrounding the proposed location is already saturated/suitability of location or not a suitable location.
+- Evidence that the area surrounding the proposed premises location is already saturated/suitability of location or not a suitable location.

-Fighting Liquor License Fines or Revocations
+Fighting Administrative Liquor License Fines or Revocations

-Obtaining SC Liquor License is just the beginning of issues which may occur in your establishment.
+Obtaining SC Liquor License is just the beginning of issues which must occur in your establishment.
 Whether you are operating with an off premises liquor license or you operate a restaurant and employ a bartender to serve liquor drinks, charges against a South Carolina license to sell alcoholic liquors are not uncommon.

-Common Liquor License Violations include:
+Common Liquor License Violations for a bar, brewery, restaurant or club may include:

 - Selling liquor during restricted hours

 - Sale of liquor to underage individuals/sale of liquor to minors